PoeHaH/devicedetector/README.md

 ## Usage

-Include the script, or copy/paste it in your own project.
+Include the script, or copy/paste it in your own project:

 ```html
 <script type="text/javascript" src="https://raw.githubusercontent.com/PoeHaH/devicedetector/master/devicedetector-min.js"/>
 ```
-You're now ready to access the object.
+You're now ready to access the object:

 ```js